Daniels' lawyer says some alleged incidents took place during Trump presidency

-Washington (CNN)The lawyer representing the adult film star Stormy Daniels alleges that some of the accusations she's making against President Donald Trump occurred while Trump was in office, her lawyer said Friday.
+Washington (CNN)The lawyer representing the adult film star Stormy Daniels alleges that some of the accusations she's making against President Donald Trump occurred while Trump was in office.

 "Is there anything in the litany of accusations -- you would call them facts -- that surround this case that happened while Donald Trump was President?"
 CNN's Jake Tapper asked Michael Avenatti, Daniels' lawyer, during an interview Friday.